growupanand/Bootstrap-Typeahead-Modal/README.md

 Bootstrap-Typeahead-Modal
 ---------------
-Use this Javascript Library for using Bootstrap-4 typeahead in Modal Window.
+Use this Jquery Plugin for using Bootstrap-4 typeahead in Modal Window.

 Usage